student-hub/acs-upb-mobile/CONTRIBUTING.md

   you are doing.

 ## Working with Firebase
-This application uses [Firebase](https://firebase.google.com/) to manage remote storage and authentication.
+ACS UPB Mobile uses [Firebase](https://firebase.google.com/) - an app development platform built on Google infrastructure and using [Google Cloud Platform](https://cloud.google.com/) - to manage remote storage and authentication, as well as other cloud resources.

 ### Setup
 This application uses [flutterfire](https://github.com/FirebaseExtended/flutterfire) plugins in order to access Firebase services.
 They are already enabled in the [pubspec](pubspec.yaml) file and ready to import and use in the code.

+:exclamation: FlutterFire only has [Cloud Storage](#storage) support for Android and iOS.
+The web version needs a special implementation.
+See [resources/storage](lib/resources/storage) for an example.

 ### Authentication